baloise/gitopscli/docs/commands/create-preview.md

   --git-provider-url GIT_PROVIDER_URL
                         Git provider base API URL (e.g.
                         https://bitbucket.example.tld)
-  --create-pr [CREATE_PR]
-                        Creates a Pull Request --auto-merge [AUTO_MERGE]
-                        Automatically merge the created PR (only valid with --create-pr)
-  --pr-id PR_ID         the id of the pull request --parent-id PARENT_ID
-                        the id of the parent comment, in case of a reply -v [VERBOSE], --verbose [VERBOSE]
+  --git-hash GIT_HASH         the git hash of the app repo which should be deployed --preview-id PREVIEW_ID         the id of the created preview environment folder in the config repo -v [VERBOSE], --verbose [VERBOSE]
                         Verbose exception logging
 ```